Ivo-Balbaert/The_Way_to_Mojo/book/12_Working_with_Pointers.md

 Notice that the all_data variable does not contain a reference to the heap, it's a sequential 8 bytes on the stack or in a register, so we don't see the changed data yet.
 We need to load the data from the heap to see what's now at the address. (see line 6).
 Now lets grab the first half, add 1 to the first 4 bytes with a single instruction SIMD, and store it in the second half (line 7).
 Load the data and print it out again.
-( You're now taking advantage of the hardware by using specialized instructions to perform an operation on 32/64 bytes of data at once, instead of 4 separate operations, and these operations can also run through special registers that can significantly boost performance. ?? --> SIMD )
+( You're now taking advantage of the hardware by using specialized instructions to perform a  SIMD operation on 32/64 bytes of data at once, instead of 4 separate operations, and these operations can also run through special registers that can significantly boost performance. )

 Let's now do some pointer arithmetic (line 8).
 You can see we're now starting from the 2nd byte, and we have a garbage value at the end that we haven't allocated!
 Be careful as this is undefined behavior (UB) and a security vulnerability, attackers could take advantage of this.
 You need to be very careful not to introduce a problem like this when using pointers.
 Lets move back to where we were (line 9).
 In line 10 we free the memory.
-In line 11, we introduce a security vulnerability by using the pointer after free and accessing the garbage data that's not allocated, don't do this in real code!
+In line 11, we introduce a security vulnerability by using the pointer after freeing it and accessing the garbage data that's not allocated, don't do this in real code!

 As in § 12.3, let's now write safe pointer code by building a safe struct abstraction around it that interacts with the pointer, so we have less surface area for potential mistakes: